 Today, Mary works with the health board and the Liberian conference’s Department of Connectional Ministries in the areas of capacity building, financial management, and healthcare planning.
 Special emphasis is on Ganta Hospital, which serves a population of 65,000 people as a referral hospital in northeastern Liberia.

-Mary Zigbuo and her late husband, Herbert, were missionaries in Liberia for more than 20 years; working in the areas of administration, education, health, and social-welfare ministries.
-In 2010, she returned home to North Carolina, where for two years she served as a “circles coach” in the Circles of Hope program in Anson County (Western North Carolina Annual Conference).
+While back in the US for four years (2010–2014), she served for two years as a “Circles Coach” in the Circles of Hope program in Anson County (Western North Carolina Annual Conference).
 Based in Wadesboro, this program was a pilot project through the Ministry with the Poor focus area of The United Methodist Church.
 Circles of Hope endeavors to provide the people of Anson County with the knowledge, relationships, and resources to achieve economic stability.

-Mary’s strong background in counseling, education, coaching, and administration well prepares her for responding to a variety of needs and services through our partnership organizations and worldwide church network.
+Mary’s strong background in counseling, education, coaching, and administration well prepared her for responding to a variety of needs and services through our partnership organizations and worldwide church network.
 Mary is a native of Bolton, North Carolina.
 She completed her undergraduate and graduate studies at North Carolina Agricultural and Technical State University in Greensboro, earning a bachelor’s degree in community mental health, a master’s degree in guidance and counseling, and another master’s degree in adult education.

 Beware of internet property rental scams and other similar scams using missionary names.